hidyv/Data_collection_challenge/README.md

 	Plot the results as a bar chart.

-o	About how many terrestrial (Earth) days exist in a Martian year?
+o	How many terrestrial (Earth) days exist in a Martian year?
 To answer this question:

 	Consider how many days elapse on Earth in the time that Mars circles the Sun once.